-The majority of our engagements are based on problem resolution.
+The majority of our engagements are through working with clients in the area of problem resolution.

 Whether this at the level of boardroom, leadership, teams or individuals, from the first discussion, we ask the same question: “so, what’s the problem?”.